tecoholic/tecoholic.github.io/_posts/2017-10-22-using-react-for-parts-of-a-flask-app.md

 description: "How does one setup a Flask application to use React in only parts of the application"
 category: Coding
 tags: [python,react,coding]
+excerpt: How does one setup a Flask application to use React in only parts of the application?
+React with JSX syntax, the ability to just drop the the library and use it for only selective parts of the app seemed just right.
+After trying out the tic-tac-toe tutorial, I ventured to setup it for our project.
 ---

 ## Background: